 Metal Clay Ltd

-Based in Wareham, Metal Clay Ltd offers courses in silver clay jewellery-making from beginner to advanced with an international tutor.
+Based in Wareham, Metal Clay Ltd offers courses in silver clay jewellery-making, from beginner to advanced with visiting, international tutors.

 The Creative Garden Room

 Offering seasonal craft workshops in Wareham, the Creative Garden Room runs small group sessions using natural materials and outdoor inspiration.